What Do Common Blood Tests Check For?

 Lipoprotein panel

 Also called a lipid panel, this test measures your HDL (“good”) and LDL (“bad”) cholesterol levels, as well as your triglycerides, a type of fat.
-It can provide information about your risk of coronary heart disease.
+It can provide information about your risk of coronary heart disease or stroke.
 You may need to fast for up to 12 hours before taking this test.

 Pregnancy test